MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-gettopfieldsofstudy.md

 Assemblies: Microsoft.Academic.LanguageSimilarity.dll

-### Takes in a string and labels it with fields of study available in MAG.
+Takes in a string and labels it with fields of study available in MAG.
 Returns a list of tuples of type (long, float), where the first value in the tuple being the labeled field of study id and the second value being the similarity score.

+## IEnumerable<Tuple<long,float>> GetTopFieldsOfStudy(string, int, int)

   ```C#
   public IEnumerable<Tuple<long,float>> GetTopFieldsOfStudy(string text, int maxCount=100, int minScore=0);
   ```

-**Parameters**
+### Parameters

 Parameter | Data Type | Description
 --- | --- | ---